Judy Justice: Judy Sheindlin

 Judy Sheindlin was born on October 21, 1942, in Brooklyn, New York, to German-Jewish parents Murray and Ethel Blum.
 Sheindlin is a former Manhattan Family Court Prosecutor, Supervising Family Court Judge and Judge Judy television series arbitration star of 25 years.
 She is the arbitrator and sole creator of Judy Justice.

 While long noted for her briskness, Sheindlin was observed to pry deeper into the disputes on Judy Justice.
 Having the litigants expand on digressive details has led to lengthier cases by comparison to Judge Judy.
 Also in contrast to Judge Judy, Sheindlin presides over Judy Justice without her trademarked lace collar or traditionally black-colored judicial robe.
 Rather, she presides in a burgundy colored judicial robe.

 During season 1 of Judy Justice, Sheindlin appeared without the artificial clip-on hair bun that she donned in the final few seasons of Judge Judy.
-Rather, she transitioned to sporting an upper-head mini-ponytail from her actual hair.
-In season 2, however, Judge Sheindlin has resurrected her hair bun.
+She transitioned to sporting an upper-head mini-ponytail from her actual hair.
+In season 2, Judge Sheindlin has resurrected her hair bun.

 Supporting cast

 Sheindlin's supporting cast is made up of three members: a law clerk, a stenographer, and a bailiff.
-The added positions of a law clerk and stenographer (which is considered a twist for arbitration court shows) seated within the witness stands were described by show executives as a necessary move to create more life, youth and entertainment at the bench.
-It has also been described as instrumental in reflecting Sheindlin's pre-celebrity Manhattan family court roots where there existed a law clerk to one side of her and stenographer to the other, likewise seated near the witness stand areas.
+The added positions of a law clerk and stenographer, which is considered a twist for arbitration court shows, seated within the witness stands, were described by show executives as a necessary move to create more life, youth and entertainment at the bench.
+It has also been described as instrumental in reflecting Sheindlin's pre-celebrity Manhattan family court roots, where there was a law clerk to one side of her and stenographer to the other, likewise seated near the witness stand areas.